 Wedding invitations are traditionally sent six to 10 weeks prior to the event, but they can be ordered much earlier if you would like to get a head start on planning and designing your stationery.
 While shopping for wedding invitations, you should look for ways to save by bundling your invites with RSVP cards or thank you notes.
 Your wedding invites should include all the important details your guests need to know: date, time, location, directions, etc. Double check that all addresses are correct before finalizing your order or sending your invitations in the mail.
 You should always order a few extra invitations just in case because reordering can become quite the nightmare.

 Wedding invitations accomplish two things.
 The wording provides essential information and details of your wedding, while the appearance of the invitation gives your guests the first glimpse of what they can expect at your event.
-With such a wide variety of invitation styles to choose from, we are confident that you will find an invitation both the bride and groom fall in love with.
+As one of the first communications your guests will receive from you, your wedding invitations will set the tone for your big day.
+With such a wide variety of invitation styles to choose from, we are confident that you will find an invitation both of you will fall in love with.

 If you choose a more traditional invitation, you will want to word all the details in a traditional way too.
 Formal invites usually include the names of both sets of parents and will request the presence of an invitee.
 Sometimes even the most elegant of wedding invitations use less conventional languages, so don’t be afraid to have fun and experiment.
 Traditional wedding invitations should be simple and sophisticated with black ink printed on a white or cream-colored card.
 Popular card styles include flat or folded, with print on the front in a beautiful typesetting.